 In addition to the Definitive Map and Statement, each highway authority will have a 'List of Streets maintainable at public expense'.
 This is a list which a highway authority is required to maintain and keep up-to-date and available to the public for inspection free of charge.
 It records all the highways in its area which it is liable to maintain.
-(The official record is a list although authorities will work from a map as this is easier, but the map may not be available for public inspection or only at a charge.)
+(The official record is a list although authorities will probably work from a map as this is easier, but the map may not be available for public inspection or only at a charge.)
 Many authorities have the working data from the map available on a website map facility, or it may be available via the National Street Gazetteer.

-The List of Streets does not have a prescribed process for its format or maintenance so varies between authorities.
-There is also a difference between maintainable and maintained which has a history of misunderstanding and has created anomalies both within and between authorities in what is shown on the List and how.
+The List of Streets does not have a prescribed process for its format or maintenance so varies considerably between authorities.
+There is also a difference between maintainable and actually maintained which has a history of misunderstanding and has created anomalies both within and between authorities in what is shown on the List and how.

-In theory, the List should include all public vehicular carriageways, whether surfaced or not (classified and unclassified roads, byways open to all traffic and restricted byways) plus all public bridleways and public footpaths which are maintainable at public expense.
+In theory, the List should include all public vehicular carriageways, whether surfaced or not (Classified Roads, Unclassified County Roads, Byways Open to All Traffic, Restricted Byways) together with all Public Bridleways and Public Footpaths which are maintainable at public expense.

-In practice, most authorities only record vehicular carriageways (whether surfaced or not) which are NOT shown on their Definitive Map, plus footways and cycleways that are surfaced and maintained.
+In practice, most authorities only record vehicular carriageways (whether surfaced or unsealed) which are NOT shown on their Definitive Map and perhaps footways and cycleways that are surfaced and maintained.
 The National Street Gazetteer may also show public highways which are privately maintainable, which cannot be shown on the List of Streets.
 Most show only a few, if any, of the public rights of way which are recorded on the Definitive Map.
 You will need to clarify the practice of your highway authority.
 It may not be consistent, even within the authority.

 If the List of Streets is correctly maintained as a register of publicly maintainable routes, then it provides clear evidence that any route on it is public because it is illegal to maintain a private road with public funds.
 It is often taken as evidence of vehicular rights, although the latter may be argued by some authorities who will state that it only indicates at least a right on foot.
-This is because it will include routes which are pedestrian only routes and to investigate each entry on the List to define its status would be very demanding.
+This is because it will include routes which are foot only routes and to investigate each entry on the List to define its status would be very demanding.